Skip to content

 "We are learning %s version %.2f"

 This is the template string.
-It contains two placeholders:
+It has two placeholders:

 • %s: for a string